znezniV/sis-clock-wled/README.md

 12. Paste in the resulting command as instructed.
 13. Type `pm2 start ./bin/www`
 14. `pm2 save`
-15. Reboot Raspberry and test if webapp is running on `https://raspberrypi.local/api`
+15. Reboot Raspberry Pi and test if webapp is running on `https://raspberrypi.local/api`
 16. Alternatively, there is a .service file that somebody could make work
 17. Set the time on the Raspberry Pi with the countdown correctly by either connecting to the internet and chosing a time server or by setting it manually with `sudo date -s '2021-01-04 13:04:00'`